supple-kit/supple-css/lib/utilities/spacing/README.md

 * [Browser support](#browser-support)

 ## Use
-This utility generates a lot of classes so i'm showing only the most used ones.
+This utility generates a lot of classes so I’m showing only the most used ones.

 ```html
 <div class="u-margin">